Benjamin Libet: Implications of Libet's experiments

 has shown that the experienced intention to perform an act is preceded by cerebral initiation.
 Why should the experienced decision to veto that intention, or to actively or passively promote its completion, be any different?"

 In a study published in 2012, Aaron Schurger, Jacobo D. Sitt, and Stanislas Dehaene proposed that the occurrence of the readiness potentials observed in Libet-type experiments is stochastically occasioned by ongoing spontaneous subthreshold fluctuations in neural activity, rather than an unconscious goal-directed operation.

 In an empirical study in 2019, researchers found that readiness potentials were absent for deliberate decisions, and preceded arbitrary decisions only.

-Libet's experiments have received support from other research related to the neuroscience of free will.
+Libet's experiments have received both support and opposition from other research related to the neuroscience of free will.